aditya06121/asterisk/README.md

 The steps of the compilation process:

-1. lexical analysis - converting plain string into a series of tokens. therefore, the first thing to do is to take the name of the file as the command line argument and check if the extension is valid.
+1. lexical analysis (tokenization) - converting plain string into a series of tokens. therefore, the first thing to do is to take the name of the file as the command line argument and check if the extension is valid.